lehins/massiv/Quickref.md

 Everyone is well accustomed to the fact that the order of indices corresponds to the number of dimensions an array can have in the reverse order, eg in `C`: `arr[i][j][k]` will mean that a 3-dimensional array is indexed at an outer most 3rd dimension with index `i`, 2nd dimension `j` and the inner most 1st dimension `k`.
-In case of a 3d world `i` points to a page, `j` to a column and `k` to the row, but the astraction scales pretty well to any dimension as long as we agree on the order of things.
-Below are two ways to index an array in massiv:
+In case of a 3d world `i` points to a page, `j` to a row and `k` to a column, but the astraction scales pretty well to any dimension as long as we agree on the order of things.
+Below are various ways to index an array in massiv:

 ```haskell
 λ> arr = makeArrayR U Seq (Sz (2 :> 3 :.
 4)) $ \ (i :> j :. k) -> i + j ^ k